Biden’s DIY transition proceeds without Trump assistance | WTOP

 “That’s why I need you all,” he said.

-Two weeks after the election, Trump continues to block Biden’s access to his administration’s pandemic and national security briefings, falsely claiming that Biden is not the legitimate president-elect because of non-existent voter fraud.
-The Democrat defeated the Republican president 10 days ago, and Trump’s flailing legal strategy to block the certification of the election results is quickly fizzling out.
+Weeks after the election, Trump continues to block Biden’s access to the administration’s pandemic and national security briefings, falsely claiming that Biden is not the legitimate president-elect because of non-existent voter fraud.
+The Democrat defeated the Republican president on Nov.
+7, and Trump’s flailing legal strategy to block certification of the election results is quickly fizzling out.

+White House press secretary Kayleigh McEnany said Wednesday on Fox News Channel that the Trump administration “is doing everything statutorily required” for a transition.
+But she blamed the General Services Administration, an obscure government agency whose leader, Emily Murphy, has yet to certify Biden as the winner, for stalling the process of officially launching the transition.

+Trump, who has publicly refused to accept defeat, selected Murphy to lead GSA.

-A study released on Tuesday by the Center for Presidential Transition at the nonpartisan Partnership for Public Service warned that an abbreviated transition could impair Biden’s ability to fill the more than 1,200 administration jobs requiring Senate confirmation, including key Cabinet and sub-Cabinet posts on the front lines of addressing the pandemic.
+A stu dy released Tuesday by the Center for Presidential Transition at the nonpartisan Partnership for Public Service warned that an abbreviated transition could impair Biden’s ability to fill the more than 1,200 administration jobs requiring Senate confirmation, including key Cabinet and sub-Cabinet posts on the front lines of addressing the pandemic.

 A growing group of Republicans have begun to state publicly what Trump will not: Biden will become the next president on Jan.
 20. Even Israeli Prime Minister Benjamin Netanyahu, a staunch Trump ally, referred to Biden as the American “president-elect” for the first time Tuesday.